 The ultimate goal of long-term recovery is to rebuild a life worth living.
-This can involve different ingredients for different people, but some of the most common topics include connecting with others, self-care, and a balanced lifestyle.
+This can involve different ingredients for different people, but some of the most common topics include addiction recovery options like connecting with others, self-care, and a balanced lifestyle.
 Each of these examples requires a person to feel emotionally secure, attached in positive ways to loved ones, and with a good amount of insight and sense of self.

 Very often, individual or family therapy can help someone build the awareness and skills to succeed with these concepts.
 It is important to visualize these goals while appreciating the need for structured sobriety in the early and mid-game.
 Sadly, repeated relapsing and disengagement from treatment can make the end-game ideas hard to grasp.
 This is because relapses tend to get in the way of secure attachment, life balance, and self-care.
 Alternatively, good progress with these goals actually can help prevent relapse.
 The key is working through things slowly and consistently.